lamhonn/project111/README.md

 ## Notes:

-Project run on Node 24.5.0.
+- Project run on Node 24.5.0.
 Use nvm for efficient version swapping.

+- Make sure to push changes to **dev** branch first - main branch should be used as a latest stable release branch, which will later be used for pipelines too.

+    - merging dev to main should happen only in controlled manner and after rigorous testing!

 ## Other scripts: